45 Proven Job Interview Techniques for Landing Your Next Job

-- This should go without saying, but we'll say it anyway: Don't flirt with anyone you meet on the day of your job interview.
-You have no idea who you are hitting on or how it might impact your chances of getting the job.
+- This should go without saying, but we'll say it just in case: Don't flirt with anyone you meet on the day of your job interview.
+You have no idea who you're hitting on or how it might impact your chances of getting the job.
+Keep it professional.

 After the Job Interview

-- When the job interview has ended, you should shake hands with everyone once again and thank them for their time.
+- When the job interview has ended, shake hands with everyone once again and thank them for their time.

-- If you are still interested in the job at this point, now is the time to say it.
-Tell the employer you want to work with the company and hope you will be considered for the position.
+- If you're still interested in the job at this point, now's the time to say it.
+Tell the employer you really want the position and what makes you a great candidate.

 - Send a thank you note to your interviewer(s) immediately after leaving the interview.
-This can be done via snail mail or e-mail.
-The thank you note should be short and to the point, and should make it clear that you are interested in the position.
+This can be done via snail mail or email.
+In the thank you note, reiterate your interest in the position and remind the interviewer(s) why you are a great match.

-- Send a thank you note to the receptionist or anyone else who was helpful but not directly involved in your job interview.
+- If possible, send a brief thank you note to the receptionist or anyone else who was helpful but not directly involved in your job interview.

 - Go home and write down everything you can about the interview.
 Take special care to note what went well and what didn't.
 If you don't get the job, this information could prove very helpful later on.

 - Don't be afraid to follow up with your interviewer or with HR.
-If the interviewer said you would hear something in a week and you don't, there is nothing wrong with initiating the contact yourself.
-Just remember to be polite when you call - no guilt trips.
+If the interviewer said you would hear something in a week and you don't, there's nothing wrong with initiating the contact yourself.
+Just remember to be polite and professional when you call.